-As a new quality system is born it receives the DNA from the current company processes and the DNA of the quality system standard selected.
-As the quality system is used and deficiencies are found through audits or just day to day activities the need to improve the system arises.
+As a new quality system is born, it receives the DNA from the current company processes and the DNA of the quality system standard selected.
+As the quality system is used and deficiencies are found through audits or just day-to-day activities, the need to improve the system arises.
 Fixing the system very often entails patching the areas which seem to be broken or not working well.
-Adding checklists, additional verifications or reviews often seem to be logical responses for making the system stronger.
+Adding checklists, additional verifications, or reviews often seem to be logical responses for making the system stronger.
 Over time the quality system processes become like a Swiss Army Knife; in addition to the blade (the main purpose of the process), they have all kinds of additional functions loaded.
 Empowered with a Swiss Army Knife, the process owner can be confident in their ability to handle any situation which might arise.

 Since a production company needs many processes to manage everything from customer communication through design, procurement, manufacturing, and delivery, the number of multipurpose processes can quickly become overwhelming.
-This is an even bigger issue for companies which are in growth or naturally experience a high turnover in employees.
+This is an even bigger issue for companies that are in growth or naturally experience a high turnover in employees.
 As new employees join the organization, they struggle to find the right tool (process) to do the job since every process has many capabilities.

-Agility Through PrecisionWhen defining a process it all starts with the purpose statement.
-The purpose should stay true with the name of the process.
+Agility Through PrecisionWhen defining a process, it all starts with the purpose statement.
+The purpose should stay true to the name of the process.
 Any activities which are not part of the core purpose of the process should be ‘outsourced’ to other processes which can do the job better and faster.
 This approach creates tremendous agility and should be used by anyone planning to automate their quality system.